nazirul-amin/nazirul-amin/README.md

 - 👋 Hi, I’m @nazirul-amin
 - 👀 I’m interested in gaming and programming
-- 🌱 I’m currently learning laravel and vue
+- 🌱 I’m currently working as a software development with skills in Laravel, CodeIgniter etc.

 <!---
 nazirul-amin/nazirul-amin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.